-were quite rare during the first 45 sols of VL1.
-Thus, there were not enough data of the Nusselt numbers from these velocities to make good statistics, and the velocities were ignored.
-The calibration functions F_i for each wind class are plotted in Figs. 6, 7, 8, 9 with gray colored curves.
-Although there exists slight overfitting effect in the calibration functions in Figs. 6, 8, 7, the calibration functions can distinguish the wind directions from different F values as the data is distributed uniformly to the full angle interval.
-For the calibration in Fig. 9 the data is not distributed evenly to the complete angle interval, which reduces the accuracy of the wind direction estimates.
-The data for the calibration functions in Figs. 6, 8, 7, 9 were obtained from the first 45 sols, when the quadrant sensor was still fully functional, and it consisted of 53,229 measurement samples.
-Most of the samples were from conditions where the wind velocity was less than $8.0~\mathrm{ms}^{-1}$.
+The calibration functions F_i for each wind class are plotted in Figs. 6, 7, 8 and 9 with gray-colored curves.
+Although there exists a slight overfitting effect in the calibration functions in Figs. 6, 8 and 7, the calibration functions can distinguish the wind directions from different F values as the data are distributed uniformly to the full angle interval.
+For the calibration in Fig. 9 the data are not distributed evenly to the complete angle interval, which reduces the accuracy of the wind direction estimates.

+The data for the calibration functions in Figs. 6, 8, 7 and 9 were obtained from the first 45 sols, when the quadrant sensor was still fully functional, and it consisted of 53 229 measurement samples.
+Most of the samples were from conditions where the wind velocity was less than $8.0 \, \mathrm{ms}^{-1}$.

 To reconstruct the wind directions of a complete sol, the algorithm calculates for each measurement sample the value of function F using Eq.
-(3) and determines the velocity class of the sample.
-With the calculated F value, the roots θ_i of 12th order polynomial were calculated by solving $$\sum{i=0}^{12} a_i \theta^i - F{\text{sample}} = 0 \tag{4}$$ Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.

-The coefficients a_i of the polynomial were obtained from the calibration function fit.
-The roots θ_i of Eq.
-(4) were used as candidate angles for wind direction.
-This set of angles usually contains either two-fold or four-fold ambiguity, which is resolved using either the quadrant sensor signals, or time continuity.
+(4) and determines the velocity class of the sample.
+With the calculated F value, the roots θ_i of 12th-order polynomial were calculated by solving as candidate angles for wind direction.
+This set of angles usually contains either twofold or fourfold ambiguity, which is resolved using either the quadrant sensor signals or time continuity.
 It is possible that for a certain sample there are no roots for Eq.
-(4) of the calibration functions, therefore the candidate angles for wind direction can not be solved.
+(5) of the calibration functions; therefore the candidate angles for wind direction can not be solved.
 In this situation an error value is placed as the value of the particular sample.
-If the absolute value of the bias corrected quadrant sensor voltages exceeded the threshold value (0.05 mV), the correct quadrant for wind direction was established from the quadrant sensor signals using a look-up table presented in Tab.
-2. The look-up table is based on the intended operating principle of the quadrant sensor and the orientation of the VL1 wind measure- Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.